Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

 \subsection{Path-by-path uniqueness}

 By linearity of equation~\eqref{SPDE 1}, in order to prove uniqueness it is sufficient to prove that $u_{0}=0$ implies $u=0$.
-To this aim, we will combine identity~\eqref{duality formula} and Corollary~\ref{corollary regularity backward}, similarly to the idea explained in Section~\ref{subsection determ duality}.
-The problem here, however, is that we have regularity control in average sense and we want to deduce path-by-path uniqueness.
+To this aim, we will combine identity~\eqref{duality formula} and Corollary~\ref{corollary regularity backward}, similarly to the idea explained in Section~\ref{subsection determ duality} for the deterministic case.
+The problem in the stochastic case, however, is that we have regularity control in average and we want to deduce path-by-path uniqueness.
 Let us first state the analog of~\eqref{tool deterministic}.
-Recall, from Definition \ref{Def weak sol random PDE}, that we have to assume $m\geq2$ to define weak solutions.
-Here, we need $m>2$.
+Here, we need to impose $m>2$ (while the Definition~\ref{Def weak sol random PDE} of weak $L^m$-solutions requires only $m\geq2$).